Close

 What are Financial Goals?

-A financial goal is a specific, tangible goal that provides your money with a purpose.
-It encourages an irrational desire to save towards the future into a concrete plan of action.
-A financial goal serves as the guide to all your financial plans, changing the course from earn and spend to save and invest.
+A financial goal is a specific, tangible goal that gives your money a clear purpose.
+It transforms a vague desire to save for the future into a structured and actionable plan.
+Financial goals guide all your money decisions, shifting the focus from merely earning and spending to saving and investing wisely.

-After understanding what are financial goals, you need to know that every solid financial goal is built from three core pieces.
+After understanding what are financial goals, you need to know that every solid financial goal is built from three core components.
 They answer the most important questions:

 • The Objective (The “Why”): What is the specific reason for saving this money?
-It might be building an emergency fund.
-Maybe it is buying a car or paying for a child’s education.
+It might be building an emergency fund, buying a car, or paying for a child’s education.

 • The Target Amount (The “How Much”): What is the exact amount of money needed for the objective?
 This number is your finish line.